MultiPoolMiner/MultiPoolMiner/README.txt

 	Include this command to ignore miner and pool fees (as older versions did)

 -IgnorePowerCost
-	Include this command to ignore the calculated power costs when calculating profit
+	Include this command to ignore the power costs when calculating profit.
+MPM will use the miner(s) that create the highest earning regardless of the power cost, so the resulting profit may be lower.

 -Interval
 	MultiPoolMiner's update interval in seconds.
 This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
 It also determines how long a benchmark is run for each miner file (miner/algorithm/coin).
 Default is 60.
+	Note: This value correlates with *-Interval*.
+If you set *-Interval* too short, then MPM cannot get enough samples for reliable measurement (anything over 10 is fine).
+In this case increase the interval length.

 -MeasurePowerUsage
 	Include this command to to gather power usage per device.
 This is a pre-requisite to calculate power costs and effective earnings.